Analytic solutions of neutral hyperbolic black holes with scalar hair: Phase transitions of hyperbolic black holes

 For a given temperature above the minimum temperature, there are two values of $r_h$.
 (When $\alpha=1$, the two values coincide.)
 At the minimum temperature, the geometry is given by~\eqref{eq:hbh} with

 \end{itemize}

+To show that there is a phase transition between the black holes with and without scalar hair in the canonical ensemble, we need to compare their free energies as a function of temperature.
+Below a critical temperature, the hairy black hole has lower free energy.
+Moreover, we need to impose a sourceless boundary condition for the scalar field at the AdS boundary.
+The asymptotic behavior of the scalar field near the AdS boundary $r\to\infty$ implies that there is a multi-trace deformation in the dual CFT \cite{Witten:2001ua}.

+To specify the boundary conditions clearly, we use the Fefferman-Graham (FG) coordinates near the AdS boundary.
+For details, see Appendix~\ref{sec:HR} or \cite{Caldarelli:2016nni}.
+The asymptotic expansion of the scalar field is

+where $z$ is the FG radial coordinate as in \eqref{eq:FG} below.
+Starting with the alternative quantization, in which the scaling dimension of the dual scalar operator is $\Delta_-=1$, we require that the single-trace source is zero.
+The boundary condition compatible with the solution~\eqref{eq:fsol4-1} can be chosen as follows: \begin{itemize} \item $\displaystyle B/A=\frac{1-\alpha^2}{2(1+\alpha^2)}b$.
+This corresponds to a double-trace deformation, which is relevant. \item $\displaystyle B/A^2=-\frac{1-\alpha^2}{4\alpha}$, which is dimensionless.
+This corresponds to a triple-trace deformation, which is marginal. \end{itemize} We use the triple-trace deformation, for which we can vary the temperature with a fixed $B/A^2$.

-Other thermodynamic quantities are calculated in the following.\footnote{The mass and entropy in arbitrary dimensions are~\eqref{eq:Md} and~\eqref{eq:Sd} in Sec.~\ref{sec:adsd}.
-Note that the mass and entropy depend on Newton's constant $G_N$.
-Here we have set $16\pi G_N=1$ in the action.} The mass per unit area is
+The mass calculated by holographic renormalization is\footnote{The mass and entropy in arbitrary dimensions are~\eqref{eq:thermo-Md} and~\eqref{eq:thermo-Sd} in Sec.~\ref{sec:adsd}.
+They depend on Newton's constant $G$.
+Here we have set $16\pi G=1$ in the action.}